 1. Prepare to work.

-If you write about video games for a living, you will spend most of your time writing rather than playing games.
-You do have a better excuse to play them — “Honey, the boss needs me to finish this level!” — but don’t get into this industry if that’s all you can grasp of it.
+If you write about video games for a living, you will spend more time writing than playing games.
+You do have a better excuse to play them during work hours, but don’t get into this industry if that’s all you can grasp of it.
 Reality won’t be so kind.

 There’s also a difference between having a passion for writing and video games, and having a passion for writing about video games.
 You can easily like the former without liking the latter.
 (It’s the same way that plenty of people like travel and like writing but can’t handle the work of travel writing.)

 Get into this business with a practical amount of pessimism.
 Expect it to be imperfect, as is the case with any job, and you’ll be be satisfied.
-Expect it to be more than that though and you might find yourself struggling.
+Expect it to be your grand calling in life and you might find yourself struggling.

 - Ask yourself, “Do I love to write?”
 It’s a tough gig and takes more effort than stringing sentences together.
-You need more grit than some people are willing to work for.
+You need grit.

 - Write every day.
 If you can’t manage this without getting paid, you can’t manage it while getting paid.
 This guy wrote a novel on on the subway, on his way to work, with a phone, so there’s no excuses.

 - Consider alternatives.
-Maybe there’s an easy job that pays alright and gives you more time to play video games?
+Maybe there’s an job out there that pays well enough and gives you more time to play video games when you’re not working?
 If that sounds attractive, chase that dream.
 (Read: Lifestyle Design.)

 2. Forget about the gatekeepers.

-Writing about video games is a competitive field and, if you try to snag a job at IGN or GameSpot, it’s going to be tough.
-Simply being a great writer is often not enough and, as much as possible, we want to avoid situations where we rely on people in positions of power — the gatekeepers — to make decisions that fall in our favour.
-To me, that’s leaving too much up to chance and I don’t want the course of my life altered by someone saying, “No.”
+Writing about video games is a competitive field and if you try to snag a job at IGN or GameSpot, it’s going to be tough.
+Simply being a great writer is often not enough, and as much as possible, it’s best to avoid relying on people in positions of power — the gatekeepers — to make decisions that fall in our favour.
+That leaves too much up to chance and I don’t want the course of my life altered by someone saying, “No.”

 Getting a job at a company will be less stressful than working for yourself but, early on, it’s not a good idea sit around and hope for this to happen.
 Instead: